edwin-laman7/barba/README.md

 1. Initiate Locomotive.
 2. In barba, use scroll.update() as after() is loaded.
 3. Set timeout, because it loads slower.
 Use 200ms

+Steps to Integrate Locomotive and GSAP ScrollTrigger
+1. Initiate & Register registerPlugin
+''''
+gsap.registerPlugin(ScrollTrigger);
+''''
+2. Match the query selector LocomotiveScroll to ScrollTrigger

+3.